• Skip to primary navigation

 • Let sit at room temperature ~ 1 hour to cool down, put on the lid, and then place in refrigerator.

-Any vinegar works for refrigerated pickled okra.
+Any vinegar works for refrigerator pickled okra.

-Some of the more common vinegars for pickling are apple cider, white distilled vinegar (also known as pickling vinegar), malt vinegar, red wine vinegar, etc...
-White vinegar is used the most, because it's clear and colorless.
+Some of the more common vinegars for pickling okra are apple cider, white distilled vinegar (also known as pickling vinegar), malt vinegar, red wine vinegar, etc...

 The most important thing is that the vinegar has 5% acidity and that is usually what vinegars contain anyway.
-The acidity level of vinegar is listed in the ingredient section on the bottle.

 Mason quart jar filled with whole okra, garlic cloves, and spices.